Current as of April 14, 2021 | Updated by FindLaw Staff

 (1) the person named in the personal automobile insurance policy; and

-(2) any resident relative of the insured and licensed operator residing in the household except for an individual not covered in a “named driver policy” under Section 1952.0545.
+(2) any resident relative of the insured and licensed operator residing in the household except for a person specifically named in a named driver exclusion under Section 1952.353(b).

 (e) The policy limits of a personal automobile insurance policy must be available for the coverage required by this section.